ShangtongZhang/ShangtongZhang.github.io/courses/advanced_rl.md

 You can choose one of the following three types of projects:
   - Reproduce the proofs of a theoretical paper from this list
   - Investigate a research idea from this list (it might be empirical and/or theoretical)
-  - Propose a new research project (talk with me first if you choose this one)
+  - Propose a new research project by yourself (talk with me first if you choose this one)

 <!-- The project can be theoretical but does **NOT** have to. -->
 <!-- For example, it can also be empirical investigation or application of some theoretical results in the lecture. -->